-Predation.
-Man probably introduced rats, mice, pigs (Sus celebensis), deer (Cervus timorensis), civit (Paradoxurus hermaphroditus), and oriental civit (Viverra tangalunga) to Seram (Smiet & Siallagan 1981, p.
+Man probably introduced rats, mice, pigs (Sus celebensis), deer (Cervus timorensis), civet (Paradoxurus) hermaphroditus), and oriental civet (Viverra tangalunga) to Seram (Smiet and Siallagan 1981, p.
 8).
 Goats, horses, cows, and water buffalo (Bubalus bubalis) also have been introduced.
-Although the deer as grazers have some adverse effect on low forest brush (Ellen 1993, pp. 193, 201), we are unaware of an adverse effect to the salmon-crested cockatoo's habitat.
-The cockatoo has natural predators, such as snakes and monitor lizards, that raid the nest for eggs and chicks (Metz et al. 2007, p.
+Although the deer as grazers have some adverse effect on low forest brush (Ellen 1993, pp. 193, 201), we are unaware of an adverse effect from these mammals to the salmon-crested cockatoo's habitat.
+The cockatoo has natural predators, such as snakes and monitor lizards that raid the nest for eggs and chicks (Metz et al. 2007, p.
 37).